-Concrete can be recycled and reused in many ways.
-The best method often depends on the size and shape of the concrete to be recycled.
-Reusing concrete is a good way to reduce construction costs while providing some benefits to the environment.
-Recycled concrete not only stays out of the landfill, it also replaces other materials, such as gravel, that must be mined and transported for use.
+Reusing concrete can a good way to reduce construction costs while providing some benefits to the environment.
+Recycled concrete not only stays out of landfills, but it also replaces other materials such as gravel that must otherwise be mined and transported for use.

 Uses for Old Concrete

-Recycled concrete can be used in many of the same ways as new materials, like gravel, paving materials, and aggregates.
+Recycled concrete can be used in many of the same ways as you would use new materials, such as gravel, paving materials, and aggregates.

-- Paving for walkways, driveways, and other outdoor hard surfaces.
-Broken concrete creates a stable traffic surface that is permeable so that rainwater can filter through.
-This reduces the amount of runoff water that must be managed by storm sewer systems and helps to replenish groundwater.
+- Permeable paving for walkways, driveways, and other outdoor hard surfaces: Broken concrete that is carefully laid creates a stable, porous traffic surface that rainwater can filter through.
+This technique reduces the amount of runoff water that must be managed by storm sewer systems and helps to replenish groundwater.

-- Base for new asphalt paving.
-Through a process called rubblization, old concrete pavement can be broken in place and used as a base layer for asphalt pavement
+- Base for new asphalt paving: Through a process called rubblization, old concrete pavement can be broken in place and used as a base layer for asphalt pavement laid over it.

-- Aggregate for mixing new concrete.
-Crushed recycled concrete can replace some of the virgin (new) aggregate used in ready mix concrete.
+- Aggregate for mixing new concrete: Crushed concrete can replace some of the virgin (new) aggregate used in ready-mix concrete.